AngelinaGentaz/An-introduction-to-epidemiological-modelling/README.md

 ![Figure 4](https://user-images.githubusercontent.com/85577140/126708869-9b44da95-568d-4102-81c9-a75890b0e425.jpg)

-where, as we have seen above, β represents the infection rate and γ the cure rate.
-Added to these two parameters, $\alpha$ which corresponds to the incubation rate, ν which corresponds to the birth rate, μ which corresponds to the mortality rate.
+α corresponds to the incubation rate, ν corresponds to the birth rate, μ corresponds to the mortality rate.
 Finally N(t) corresponds to the total population which evolves during the time t.
 We realise that the SEIR model is a little more elaborate: it takes into account three more hypotheses than the SIR model, the demography of the population in particular.

 *Note on the basic reproduction rate R0*:
 Sometimes called the base number, the R0 can be described as the reproduction rate of the virus, or the average number of people infected following the arrival of a single infectious individual in a population where all individuals are susceptible to the infectious agent.
 Before being used in epidemiology, this concept was originally used in demography.
 The R0 is a dynamic variable that represents a picture at a given time of virus transmission in a given context.
 It depends on three parameters and is calculated in this way (Van den Driessche, 2017):

 R0 = p.c.d

-where p is the probability of transmission of the virus, c is the number of daily contacts and d is the duration of the illness.
+where, as we have seen above, p is the probability of infection via contact, c is the average number of contacts each individual makes per unit time and d is the duration of the illness.
-For influenza, it is about 1.5.
-In other words, one person infected with influenza at the beginning of the epidemic will infect an average of 1 to 2 others.
+For influenza, it is about 1.7.
 To prevent the epidemic from growing, the R0 must remain below 1.
 This breaks the chains of transmission and thus reduces the number of cases at each "generation" of the epidemic.
 When the R0 is greater than 1, this means that each infection causes more than one new infection and therefore the situation can evolve rapidly from a cluster to an epidemic or even a pandemic (examples with H1N1 and Covid-19).
 However, during our modelling, we will not need this data.
-Indeed, the SIR model, which is rather simplified, does not take into account the R0 parameters.

 # 3 Methodology
 ## 3.1 Model selection